-When your out don’t let strangers touch your baby, be kind and ask them politely if they would refrain from touching your peanut.
+When you are out don’t let strangers touch your baby, be kind and ask them politely if they would refrain from touching your peanut.
 Most people don’t rush up and touch babies so you should be okay but you may have the occasional weird one that will try.

-If your baby is to hot then their chest will be hot to the touch, they will be sweating, red cheeks and breathing faster then usual, then you know it’s time to remove some layers or get them some place cooler.
+If your baby is too hot then their chest will be hot to the touch, they will be sweating, red cheeks and breathing faster then usual, then you know it’s time to remove some layers or get them someplace cooler.

-If you liked this post please comment bellow or pin to Pinterest for later!
+If you liked this post please comment below or pin to Pinterest for later!